sonulohani/MyNotes/fd find cheatsheet.md

-Ah, got it! fdfind is an abbreviation for fd, which is a fast and user-friendly alternative to find.
+fdfind is an abbreviation for fd, which is a fast and user-friendly alternative to find.
 Here's a cheatsheet for fd:

 ### Basic Usage: